chartmuseum/charts/src/chartmuseum/README.md

 Grant permissions to `special user` and us it's access keys for auth on aws

-Specify `custom.yaml` with such values/
+Specify `custom.yaml` with such values

 ```yaml
 env: